Intent Layer

 • Wallet creation (counterfactual + deploy)

-• Policy creation with presets (trading, treasury, automation)
+• Policy creation with presets (trading, treasury, operations)

 • Agent clients: transfer(), swap(), supply(), withdraw()